"

 Chapter 3 Summary and Key Takeaways

-• Probability sampling allows for generalizability to the population by ensuring every member has a known chance of being selected.
+• Probability sampling ensures every member of the population has a known chance of selection and supports generalizability.

-• Non-probability sampling is useful when random sampling is impractical, but it limits the ability to generalize findings to the population.
+• Non-probability sampling is useful when random selection is not feasible, but it limits the ability to generalize findings.

-• Sample size and power analysis are essential for ensuring the study has enough participants to detect meaningful effects.
+• Sample size is essential to ensure the study has enough participants to detect meaningful effects without wasting resources.